menwacodes/health/z_planning/blood-pressure.md

 # Blood Pressure & Data Structure
 - For testing, use /lib/db-local for connection

+## Input
+1. Gather input ✅
+2. Connect to DB ✅
+3. Create Record ✅
+4. Have Form Do 2 & 3 ✅
+5. Update State (for display)

 ## Display
 1. getServerSideProps to send array of data to component - props
    1. Similar to cardio, API used in GSSP